-With proper planning, consideration and procedure selection, bariatric surgery can be a powerful tool to tackle obesity and its related comorbidities.
-Successful weight loss after bariatric surgery requires close monitoring and followup by a multidisciplinary team.
-In 2021 we have a wide variety of bariatric procedures to choose from: office-based treatments to outpatient endoscopic therapy and finally, laparoscopic surgery.
+With proper planning, consideration, and procedure selection, bariatric surgery can be a powerful tool to tackle obesity and its related comorbidities.
+Successful weight loss after intervention requires close monitoring and followup by a multidisciplinary team.
+In 2022, a wide variety of bariatric procedures are available in Singapore, from officebased treatments to outpatient endoscopic therapy and finally laparoscopic surgery.